 In 'Season: A letter to the future,' scrapbooking is your doomsday prep

-There's a lot to love about Season: A Letter to the Future, a breezy new cycling and scrapbooking indie title from Scavenger Studios.
+There's a lot to love about Season: A Letter to the Future, a breezy new cycling and scrapbooking indie title from Scavengers Studio.
 Perhaps ironically, the degree to which the game eschews conflict is what left me most conflicted.

 At its core, Season explores memory, identity, and the fragility of both the mental and physical world, set in a magically-real land not unlike our Earth.
 You play as an unnamed character who — after a friend's prophetic vision — sets out to bike around, chronicling the moments before an impending cataclysm.